arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 - **3-axis measurement**: Captures vibrations in X, Y, and Z directions.
 - **Analog output**: Direct compatibility with the Opta's analog input terminals without needing complex digital interfaces.
 - **Low power consumption**: Only 320 μA current consumption makes it suitable for continuous monitoring applications.
-- **Wide frequency range**: 0.5 Hz to 1600 Hz bandwidth covers most common motor fault frequencies.
+- **Wide frequency range**: Up to 1600 Hz bandwidth on the X and Y axes (550 Hz on the Z axis) covers most common motor fault frequencies across all three measurement directions.

 The ADXL335 technical specifications include: